ora0600/KafkaProducer-in-oracle-apex/README.md

 # KafkaProducer-in-oracle-apex
 Create a Kafka producer in Oracle Apex, which produces events into Confluent Clound real-time event streaming platform.

-## setup the Confluent Cloud a fully managed realt-time streaming platform
+## setup the Confluent Cloud - a fully managed real-time streaming platform
-What is easier than goto [Confluent Cloud](https://www.confluent.io/confluent-cloud) and sign up for a real-time streaming platform?
+What is easier than go to [Confluent Cloud](https://www.confluent.io/confluent-cloud) and sign up for a real-time streaming platform?
 I can say, not much.
 Register yourself and you will have immediately a running kafka cluster and can start your work.
 ![Confluent Cloud Cluster](images/cc_cluster.png)

 If the cluster is running, create your environment and then create a new cluster.
-The cluster setup allows to create an API Key with secret, please create one(go tp cluster setting/ API access).
+The cluster setup allows to create an API Key with secret, please create one (go to cluster setting/ API access).
 We also need access to fully managed Schema registry.
 Please create also a Key with secret to access the Schema registry (go to Schema/ API access).

-The confluent cloud is running for you a fully managed zookeeper, broker and Schema registry cluster, with Topic management, connector management (only cloud object connectors right now, more will come), KSQL (in preview, full GA will follow), consumer management and some monitor features.
+The confluent cloud is running for you a fully managed zookeeper, broker and Schema registry cluster, with Topic management, connector management (only cloud objectstorage connectors right now, more will come), KSQL (in preview, full GA will follow), consumer management and some monitor features.

-## The project goal - run a kafka producer into APEX
+# The project goal - run a kafka producer in Oracle APEX app
-I would like to add a producer into my Oracle Application Express application and produce event from apex into my Kafka cluster running in the confluent cloud.
+I would like to add a producer into my Oracle Application Express application and produce events from apex into my Kafka cluster running in the confluent cloud.
 It is easy going...

-### Use a Kafka-REST proxy with the Confluent Cloud
+## Use a Kafka-REST proxy with the Confluent Cloud
 To access the Confluent Cloud very easily from APEX, I decided to use a Kafka-Rest proxy.
 For this I prepared a terraform script, which will setup and run a Kafka-REST Proxy and access the Confluent Cloud.
 For this demo setup, no security in Kafka-REST proxy was activated.
 The REST-Proxy will listen on port 80.
 Everything what you need to do, is to enter all your content regarding AWS API keys and Confluent Cloud API Keys like
   * aws API key